KevinTopollaj/Swift-Concurrency/README.md

 ```

-## What’s the performance cost of calling an async function?
+## What is the performance cost of calling an async function?

 - Whenever we use `await` to call an `async function`, we mark a potential suspension point in our code – we’re acknowledging that it’s entirely possible our function will be suspended, along with all its callers, while the work completes.